xenonwellz/messenger/README.md

  `php artisan vendor:publish --tag=messenger-config`

+ After runing the
+ `php artisan migrate`
+ command, uncomment the
+ `allow_conversation_with`
+ field in the config.

 ## Customization

 ### Config keys

 `allow_conversation_with`
 field allows you to specify specific users that can message each other it must return a query (collections will throw an error).
+Uncomment after first migrate command

 `use_avatar_field`
  This should return either true or false if set to true it will use a column frrom the database as the path to the image that will serve as profile picture for each user.